 Do not use fabric softeners or detergents that have fabric softener in them.
 Fabric softeners chemically react with the fiber and “eat” away at the molecules, shortening the life of your textile products.
 Fabric softeners also inhibit the functioning of your textile product by coating the yarns with a chemical that artificially makes that fabric feel soft but prevents the yarns from absorbing moisture or “breathing” the way the fabric was designed to do.

 Again unless the sewn-in label specifically states otherwise, you may tumble dry your sheets and towels.
-We recommend using the perma-press or low temperature setting.
-High heat not only may cause the fabric to shrink but it will "cook" the yarn and cause the fabric to lose it natural softness.
+We recommend using the permanent press or low temperature setting.
+High heat not only may cause the fabric to shrink but it will “cook” the yarn and cause the fabric to lose it natural softness.

-Do not use Dryer Sheets for the same reason stated above.
+Do not use dryer sheets for the same reason stated above.